 Since arriving in Andorra here, I’ve continued building businesses with my wife and our team.
 We still have so much to learn, but that’s part of the fun, right?

-You Don’t Have to Leave
+A Location Independent Lifestyle Doesn’t Mean You Have to Leave

 Just because kitesurfing in Lisbon is popular with a lot of the posse, doesn’t mean it has to be your choice.